Best Boiler Cover for Landlords

 In the UK, landlord boiler cover costs £5.99/mo, with this price range you can start with a cover that protects you from unforeseen risks.

-Does Landlord cover replace boiler?
+Does landlord boiler cover replace boilers?

-Landlord cover usually focuses on repairing the boiler rather than replacing it.
+Landlord boiler cover usually focuses on repairing the boiler rather than replacing it.
 If the boiler cannot be fixed and is deemed beyond economical repair, replacement may be considered depending on your specific plan, age of the boiler, and the maintainence plans.
 Full boiler replacement is not always included, so it’s important to check the level of cover you have.

 Are there any limitations on landlord boiler cover?